Turingraph/arabesque_of_alkhwarizmi/README.md

 This project is created in 2025, Apr 10th, it is unusable and in the MVP (minimum viable product) development process.

-# Feature of MVP (minimum viable product)
+# Development Plan

-## The expected features in MVP
+## The expected features in MVP (minimum viable product)

-1. Allow user to define vector (a.k.a. point, defined by only 2D or 3D numpy float array) only in 2D and 3D Vector space over Real number manually or via their dataset (similar or same as Numpy and Pandas).
+1. Allow user to define vector (a.k.a. point, defined by only 2D or 3D numpy float array) only in 2D and 3D Vector space over Real number manually or via their dataset (similar or same as Numpy and Pandas) (by using `obj/obj_basis/`).
-2. Allow user to compose vector as
+2. Allow user to compose vector as the following objects with user defined rgb color (by using `obj/obj_basis/`)
     1.  straight line (defined by 2 vectors, both 2 ends of the line are defined by vectors)
     2.  long straight line (defined by 2 vectors, the line is long indefinitely, both 2 ends of line are defined by the boundary of visualization canvas)
     3. 2D polytope (defined by multiple straight lines)
     4. 3D polytope (defined by multiple 2D polytope)
     5.  tiling (defined by multiple straight lines and/or multiple long straight lines)
     6.  hyperplain (defined by one normal vector and one center vector)
-2. Allow user to use predefined 2D polytopes
+3. Allow user to use predefined 2D polytopes (by using `obj/obj_polytope/`)
     1. 2D square
     2. 2D equilateral triangle
     3. 2D hexagon
-3. Allow user to use predefined 2D tilings
+4. Allow user to use predefined 2D tilings (by using `obj/obj_polytope/`)
     1.  multiple parallel straight lines with equal space in 2D subspace
     2. 2D square tiling
     3. 2D triangle tiling
-4. Allow user to use predefined 3D polytopes
+5. Allow user to use predefined 3D polytopes (by using `obj/obj_polytope/`)
     1. 3D cube
     2. 3D simplex
     3. 3D cross polytope
-5. Allow user to use predefined 3D tiling
+6. Allow user to use predefined 3D tiling (by using `obj/obj_polytope/`)
     1. 3D cube tiling
-6. Allow user to transform all the vectors with defined linear map (only 2D and 3D square matrix) based on float numpy array.
+7. Allow user to transform all the vectors with defined linear map (only 2D and 3D square matrix) based on float numpy array (by using `linear_algebra/`).
-7. Visualizing the 2D representation of user defined 3D geometric objects (3d polytopes, 3d tiling, 2d hyperplain,
+8. Visualizing the 2D representation of user defined 3D geometric objects (3d polytopes, 3d tiling, 2d hyperplain,
-    3d straight line and 3d long straight line) with the following methods
+    3d straight line and 3d long straight line) with the following methods (by using `canvas/dimensional_reduction/`)
     1. 2D hyperplane cross section of 3D geometric objects
     2. Use the projection algorithm that 3B1B demonstrate in this video (https://youtu.be/IQqtsm-bBRU?si=kFzA0KgvUY0ysyXQ) at 19:50 to 22:05.
     3. Multiple 3D vector with singular matrix (matrix with determinant equal to 0)
-8. Compute basic linear algebra related algorithm.
+9. Compute basic linear algebra related algorithm and visualization (by using `linear_algebra/`).
     1. Addition of Numpy array
     2. Dot product
     3. Matrix and scalar multiplication